 (5) Remove and replace nonconforming material at no additional expense to the department.
-The engineer may allow nonconforming material to remain in place.
-The department will pay for the nonconforming HMA Pavement that remains in place at 50 percent of the contract price.
-Nonconforming material is defined as individual QC or QV tests resulting in material outside of the conformance limits or a PWL value < 50.
+The engineer may allow nonconforming material to remain in place with a price reduction.
+The department will pay for the nonconforming HMA Pavement allowed to remain in place at 50 percent of the contract unit price.
+Nonconforming material is defined as any individual OC or OV tests results outside the conformance limits or a PWL value < 50.

-Delete standard spec 460.2.8.2.2
+Replace standard spec 460.2.8.3.1.2 Personnel Requirements with the following:

-Replace standard spec 460.2.8.3.1.2 with the following:
+460.2.8.3.1.2 Personnel Requirements

-- (1) The department will provide at least one HTCP-certified HMA technician, certified at a level appropriate for sampling and mixture production control testing, to observe QV sampling of project mixtures. - (2) Under departmental observation, a contractor HMA technician certified at a level appropriate for sampling and mixture production control testing will collect and split samples. - (3) For QV testing, a department HMA technician certified at a level appropriate for sampling and mixture production control testing will ensure that all sampling is performed correctly and conduct testing, analyze test results, and post resulting data. - (4) The department will make an organizational chart available at the testing laboratory and to the contractor before mixture production begins.
-The department's chart will include names, telephone numbers, and current certifications of all QV testing personnel.
+- (1) The department will provide at least one HTCP-certified HMA technician, certified at a level appropriate for sampling and mixture production control testing, to observe QV sampling of project mixtures. - (2) Under departmental observation, a contractor HMA technician certified at a level appropriate for sampling and mixture production control testing will collect and split samples. - (3) A department HMA technician certified at a level appropriate for sampling and mixture production control testing will ensure that all sampling is performed correctly and conduct testing, analyze test results, and report resulting data. - (4) The department will provide an organizational chart to the contractor before mixture production begins.
+The organizational chart will include names, telephone numbers, and current certifications of all QV testing personnel.
 The department will update the chart with appropriate changes, as they become effective.

-Replace standard spec 460.2.8.3.1.4 with the following to require and explain 3-way split testing, add ignition oven for QV tests, and define QV frequency.
+Replace standard spec 460.2.8.3.1.4 Department Verification Testing Requirements with the following: